asmitadulla/accessiscan/README.md

 ## Project status

-🚧 In active development.
-Core pipeline architecture is in progress.
+In active development.
+Core pipeline architecture is in progress!

 ---